 Some of you may find it useful to play around with quantum circuits in the Qiskit SDK.
 Information on how to install Qiskit is here with tutorials here.
-To do simulations of quantum circuits on your classical computer, you will also need the Aer library, which can be installed using the Python package manager using the command pip install qiskit-aer.
 The Python code below prints the state vector associated with the circuit above: